Understanding Multistationarity of Fully Open Reaction Networks: Fully open networks with no positive feedback loop

 In this Appendix we list 45 fully open networks with no positive feedback loops, thus by Theorem~\ref{thm:positive_feedback_loops} they are not multistationary.
 These networks are used as bases to generate more non-multistationary networks following Proposition~\ref{prop:changing_sc_without_loosing_NPFL} for the training dataset of GAT in Section~\ref{sec:GAT}.

-We give the full DSR-graph for just one of the networks, Network~\eqref{eq:NPFL_10}, below in Figure~\ref{fig:NPFL_full_graph}.
-Since the species flows reactions can not be used to create positive feedback loops, we omit the vertices and edges corresponding to these reactions in the rest of this section.
+We give the full DSR-graph for just one of the networks, Network~\eqref{eq:NPFL_10}, below.
+Note that the vertices of species inflow reactions have degree one so they can not be in any loop.
+The nodes of species outflow reactions can only be in the trivial negative loop of length one.
+Therefore, since species flow reactions can not be used to create positive feedback loops, we omit the vertices and edges corresponding to these reactions in the rest of this section.
 We also switch to the signed DSR-graph and instead of putting labels $+$ and $-$, we colour the negative edges with blue and keep positive edges as black.

 For the other networks the reactions $X_i\ce{<=>[k_{2i+r}][k_{2i+r-1}]}0$, $i=1,\dots,n$ where $n$ is the number of species and $r$ is the number of non-species-flow reactions are also omitted to save space, but the reader should remember that all these networks are fully open and thus these reactions are actually present.